 There are many situations in which you may be required to pay United States taxes even if you are not a U.S. citizen.
 Whether or not you have to file and pay taxes depends on whether the government has classified you as a tax resident or not.
 For example, all permanent residents, or holders of green cards, are considered to be tax residents.
 Not all non-immigrant visa holders are tax residents, however.
 Even if you are not a tax resident, it may still be a good idea to file an income tax return if you have been working for an employer that withholds taxes from your wages - you might get a tax refund.

 United States tax residents must report their entire income to the IRS and pay taxes.
 It does not matter whether the money was earned within the country or internationally, all income must be reported to the IRS.
-Reporting all of your income to the IRS does not mean that all of your income will be taxed by the United States Government, however.
+Reporting all of your income to the IRS does not mean that all of your income will be taxed by the U.S. government, however.
 Those decisions are governed by international tax treaties.

 If you are a green card holder, you may be wondering how your immigration and taxes will work.
 As mentioned above, as soon as you acquire a green card, you are automatically classified as a United States tax resident and must report all of your income, whether earned abroad or domestically.

 There is a common rumor circulating that the number of days you spend within the United States decides whether or not you are considered to be a tax resident, but this is only true for people who are in the country under nonimmigrant visas, not green cards.
 Even if you have a green card and you do not step foot in the United States all year, you still must report all of your income to the IRS.